ttttonyhe/ttttonyhe/README.md

 + Tony / Lipeng He / Him
 + A blogger, podcaster, student at the :school:&nbsp;[University of Waterloo →](https://uwaterloo.ca), Class of 2025, [Honours Mathematics →](https://uwaterloo.ca/future-students/programs/mathematics)
 + Interested in changing the world, currently digging in the field of :computer:&nbsp;**Mathematics and Software Engineering**
-+ Addicted to Dope Tech including Digital products, Algorithms, ML, DeFi and Blockchain technologies etc.
++ Addicted to Dope Tech including Digital products, Web 3.0 and blockchain technologies etc.
-+ Co-op Junior Web Developer @ [Bitbuy.ca →](https://bitbuy.ca)
++ Previously Junior Web Developer (Co-op) @ [Bitbuy.ca →](https://bitbuy.ca)

 ### :information_desk_person:&nbsp; How to reach me